 Treating a yeast infection is simple.
 But it's still important to visit your doctor for the right diagnosis, since other infections can cause similar symptoms but require different treatments.
 Your doctor might take a urine sample — to rule out a urinary tract infection — and swab some discharge from your vagina to examine under a microscope.

 If you do have a yeast infection, your doctor will probably prescribe a pill to swallow or a cream, tablet, or suppository to put in the vagina.
 When you get home, follow all the directions on the package carefully.
 Creams, tablets, and suppositories for the vagina often come with an applicator to help you place the medicine inside your vagina, where it can begin to work.
-If you're using a vaginal treatment, you should abstain from sex until the infection has been treated — these medications can weaken condoms and diaphragms.
+If you're using a vaginal treatment, you should abstain from sex until the infection has been completely treated — these medications can weaken condoms and diaphragms.

 All of these types of medication can clear up your symptoms in a couple of days and cure the infection within a week.
 It's important that you take the medicine for the whole time that your doctor prescribes.
 If you stop taking it too soon, the infection could come back.
 If you're not feeling better within a few days of finishing treatment, call your doctor.